 Is Havasu Falls Open to the Public?

-When the Havasupai Reservation opens to the public again, a campground or lodge reservation will be required to access Havasu Falls at all times.
+A campground or lodge reservation is required to access Havasu Falls at all times.

 How Long is the Trail to Havasu Falls?

 The trail to Havasu Falls is 10 miles one way, or 20 miles roundtrip.
 However, you’ll want to account for some extra mileage to hike to the other beautiful waterfalls in this canyon and to get to your campsite, which may be past Havasu Falls.

 From the parking lot, descend 1,200 feet in the first mile as you tackle steep switchbacks through beautiful red sandstone.
 Once you’ve descended the switchbacks, you’ll hit the flatter ground of a dry streambed.
 Follow the trail as it gradually descends over another 7 miles to the small village of Supai.
 Just before you encounter the village, you’ll come to a junction where a sign points you to Supai.
 The desert around you transforms into a lush oasis as you hike along Havasu Creek and then arrive at Supai.
 You’ll need to check in at the Tourism Office and show your reservations to get mandatory wristbands for everyone in your group.